Klaudio-Peqini/Transport-models/README.md

    - publication-quality plots

 The point of collecting both models in one repository is not accidental.
 They are connected by the same underlying mathematical language:
-**nonlinear transport, front propagation, breakthrough, and cumulative recovery / removal**.
+**nonlinear transport, front propagation, breakthrough, and cumulative recovery/removal**.

 ---